fnick851/tableau-WDC-prototype/README.md

 - use the WDC simulator React app to develop
 - test with Tableau

-The WDC source code is in WDCs folder.

 The WDC is built with browserify and babel.

 URL for this WDC: https://fnick851.github.io/tabluea_WDC_prototype/lingo4g_api.html